RNSSolution/prism/README.md

 ## Note on Current Development Stage

-Prism is being actively developed and the current version is a draft implementation of the consensus algorithm.
+Prism is being actively developed and the current version is a draft implementation of 3 leagues with 3 nodes each.

 ## Minimum requirements